The Ultimate In Birding Tours

 A major speciality of the Empty Quarter of Arabia is the partly nomadic Arabian (or Asian Dunn’s) Lark.
 This is generally a very difficult bird in Oman, but they are nomadic and we could get lucky.

-We will also visit one or more of the irrigated farms which are scattered across this southern edge of the Rub al Qali.
+We will also visit one or more of the irrigated farms which are scattered across the southern edge of the Rub al Qali.
 At the latter, we may find large numbers of European Rollers and White Storks fuelling up on the abundance of grasshoppers and crickets before the next leg of their long journey to Africa, as well as other migrant species including a variety of larks, particularly Greater Short-toed and Black-crowned Sparrow-Larks and, with luck, Bimaculated Lark, as well as a selection of pipits, wagtails and wheatears.
-This area often attracts Cream-coloured Courser and large numbers of Greater Hoopoe Larks.
+This area often attracts Cream-coloured Courser and large numbers of Greater Hoopoe-Larks.

 There is a real chance today of finding a migrant Grey Hypocolius or two, although to be sure of seeing this sought-after speciality on this tour you need to take the Bahrain extension.
 The enigmatic hypocolius is nowadays usually treated as a monotypic family, Hypocolidae.
 These remarkably soft-plumaged birds, which have characters that recall both waxwings and shrikes, typically favour dense cover and palm thickets in particular.